codifyglobal/peertube-plugin-auth-oauth2/README.md

-# OAuth 2.0 server plugin for PeerTube
+# Mastodon OAuth 2.0 server plugin for PeerTube

-This PeerTube server plugin adds support to a PeerTube instance for external authentication via an OAuth 2.0 provider.
+This PeerTube server plugin adds support to a PeerTube instance for external authentication via a Mastodon OAuth 2.0 provider.

 ## Dependencies